 Activities include a tour of Santa Rita Jail (the fifth largest jail in the nation), and a taste of officer training at the Emergency Vehicle Operations Course (EVOC).

 The Citizens Academy is held on a Wednesday evening each spring for ten consecutive weeks.
-The 2020 Citizens Academy will take place Wednesday, March 25, through Wednesday, May 27.
-Classes run from 5:00 p.m. to 8:00 p.m.
+Unfortunately, the2020 Citizens Academy has been put on hold due to the coronavirus.

 How to Participate